 - Assessing working memory, phonological memory, auditory processing

 - Lego Therapy

 - To provide external counselling for children that require a high level of support.

 - Dyslexia support and assessment

-- To provide a multi-sensory and highly effective phonics programme
+- To provide a multi-sensory and highly effective phonics programme and reading books

 What has been the impact of the Pupil Premium Funding over the past academic year?

 Click on the link below to look at how we are diminishing the difference between pupil premium children and their peers.